 - 1.1 This document is intended to provide guidance on the application and interpretation of local and national policy on major stand-alone ground mounted solar photovoltaic (PV) developments in Newark & Sherwood District, with special consideration given to protected local features.
 These developments will be referred to as solar farms.
 Major solar farm developments are those with a site area of 1 hectare or more, as defined in the Town and Country Planning (Development Management Procedure) England Order 2015. - 1.2 This document is not intended to identify any preferred sites for major solar farm development or to address issues relating to small scale solar energy developments.
 Links are provided to other documents where relevant. - 1.3 As a Supplementary Planning Document (SPD), this document provides guidance on policies but does not develop new ones.
 This document is part of the District Council's Local Development Framework and will be a material consideration in the determination of relevant planning applications.
-As well as SPDs, the Local Development Framework is made up of the Amended Core Strategy (ACS):
+As well as SPDs, the Local Development Framework is made up of the Amended Core Strategy (ACS), the Allocations & Development Management Development Plan Document (ADMDPD) and the Policies Map: - Amended Core Strategy DPD - Newark & Sherwood Allocations & Development Management DPD - Policies Map - 1.4 In some parishes there are Neighbourhood Plans: